mhvwerts/whittaker-eilers-smoother/README.md

 the data provided with the original publication, and gave identical smoothing results.
 The test is included here as an example script.

+The example script demonstrates how the smoothing routine is used.
+The only parameter that needs to be changed is `lambda`, which determines the strength of the smoothing.
+Note that `lambda` needs tuning over several orders of magnitude (10, 100, 1000, ...).
+As an optional second parameter, the default 2nd-order smoother (`d = 2`) will work fine for almost all signals.

 We have used the Whittaker-Eilers smoother in our recent work, *e.g.* J. Midelet et al., *ChemPhysChem* **2018**, *19*, 827-836. https://doi.org/10.1002/cphc.201701228